KangZiRu/ci-template-vue-jspp/README.md

-# ci-template-react-gulp
+# ci-template-vue-jspp
-CodeIgniter Template with React and Gulp
+CodeIgniter Template with Vue, Gulp, and JS++